Table of Contents

 However, overall, Tide’s offering is 100% focused on business, whereas Revolut applies various of their features that were developed for their consumer offering to a business context.
 Therefore, for features, we give the win narrowly to Tide.

 Tide is not a licensed UK bank, but they work with Clearbank, who are, so customer deposits are protected by the Financial Services Compensation Scheme (FSCS).

 You can only make payments to, or receive payments from, a relatively small number of countries with Tide.
 You can see the list of countries here.

 Not all account holders with Tide can automatically make international payments.
 Customers need to apply for an International Currency Account.

 Whilst it is possible to operate with currencies other than Tide, it is generally a little more complicated than with other providers.

 All Revolut Business account holders automatically get a GBP and a EUR account with full IBANs.

-You can receive, pay, or hold 28 different currencies with your standard Revolut business account, and all currency transfers are at interbank rate.
+You can receive, pay, or hold 30 different currencies with your standard Revolut business account, and all currency transfers are at real exchange rate.

-There is really no competition in this area.
+In this area, there is really no competition.
 Tide are very focused within the UK and aimed squarely at UK business market.
 Revolut are very much an international company, and they have far more options for currency transfer, international payments and ATM withdrawals.
 So, if you do any international business at all, Revolut is the clear choice.